 If you’d rather kick back at the Lodge, we have plenty of activities and offerings that are sure to fill the great room with loud laughs, stiff drinks, and stories to remember.
 We have noticed that tales about one’s dove-hunting prowess become quite remarkable after a few hours at the bar!
 You’ll want to make sure your hunting buddies remember every great shot you made!

 Whatever you decide to do with your evening, we encourage you to get a good night’s rest in our comfortable, cozy rooms.
 Hunting requires your full attention, so we want you to be alert while you’re in the field the next day.
 As always, safety first!

 $750 per person per day

-As with all our hunting and fishing packages, 50% deposit is required to hold your dates, and your deposit is non-refundable but valid for three years.
+As with all of our hunting and fishing packages, a 50% deposit is required to hold your dates.
+Your deposit is non-refundable, but it is valid for three years.